Strong Start Transition Services

 - Best Chance will create a supportive and enjoyable environment where program participants can come to play chess, read a book, participate in a program, use a computer or just hang out with positive peers and non-offender volunteers.

 Support Groups with Meals

 - At our Wednesday Learning Lunches and our Saturday Breakfasts, Best Chance program participants participate in meaningful conversations and bonding opportunities.
 These social and educational gatherings are designed to help the recently released person discover, rather than be told, effective ways of avoiding recidivism and the best solutions geared to his individual life goals.

 Best Chance offers six sessions of life-skills training Focusing on: Gaining Employment; Keeping your Job and Emotion Regulation; Comfort with Technology; Budgeting and Financial Management; Health and Wellness; as well as the importance of Life-Long Learning.
 Each 1.5 hour class is fun and participatory.
 Participants receive $5.00 for their attendance.
 These six evidence-based sessions address the most important values, habits, and skills vital to a smooth transition to a rewarding life “on the outside.”

 Our learning sessions are relayed through a variety of techniques: short sessions and/or short bites with frequent breaks; a wide variety of presentation techniques used during each module; extensive use of role-playing; video clips — including Ted Talks; limited use of lecture; some readings and discussion groups; workbooks; individual one-on-one time; and, rewards, certificates and ceremonies for completion of some of the modules contained in the curriculum.
 This program is sponsored by a grant from the Albuquerque Community Foundation and the Brighter Future Fund of New Mexico Oil & Gas Association.

-We give each program participant a one-month bus pass that helps him/her get around Albuquerque.
-After the first free bus pass, they can purchase additional one-month passes for only $10.00.
-(These passes cost $30.00 for folks who are not coming to Best Chance.)
-Also, if they get a new job that requires work hours when buses are not running, we help get them set up with Rio Metro—a program that provides taxi rides during the first months at a new work site.
+The city of Albuquerque now offers free bus rides.
+If our program participants get a new job that requires work hours when buses are not running, we help get them set up with Rio Metro—a program that provides taxi rides during the first months at a new work site.
 Talk to us about other transportation options.